 But if you’re more like us and enjoy a comfortable hotel (at a fair price!) and love being in the center of the action, then this is the perfect post for you.

-But let’s talk room rates: Decent mid-range hotels in a good location start at around 200 euros per night.
+But let’s talk room rates: Decent mid-range hotels in a good location start at around 200 dollars per night.
 Cheaper hotels are generally of much lower quality.
-It’s almost impossible to find a room in a good location for less than 100 euros.
+It’s almost impossible to find a room in a good location for less than 120 dollars.

 The lowest room rates are available in January, February, July, and August.
 Rooms are the most expensive during the peak seasons, e.g. April, May, September, and October.

-The City of New York charges a hotel tax of 14.75 percent, plus an occupancy tax of $3.50 per day.
+The City of New York charges a hotel tax of 14.75 percent, plus an occupancy tax of 3.50 dollars per day.

-These fees are generally included in the room rates posted online and are added in top at the end.
+These fees are generally not included in the room rates posted online and are added in top at the end.

 You can see it on our screenshot under the turquoise-colored arrow.